Repository Config

 teams: ["all-flutter-global"]

-Note how robust branch protection is required to maintain a secure workflow – any of the standard SDLC examples are suitable for this setup.
+Note how you require robust branch protection to maintain a secure workflow – any of the standard branching strategies are suitable for this setup.

 Requested Access